saymoncoppi/pdfff/README.md

 <br/><br/><br/><br/>

 ### Update cidfmap
-So if your file has a font that your host system doesn´t, you could add the entry bellow on /var/lib/ghostscript/fonts/cidfmap
+So if your pdf file has a font that your system doesn´t, you could add the entry bellow on /var/lib/ghostscript/fonts/cidfmap
 <br/><br/>
-/Arial  << /FileType /TrueType /Path (/usr/local/share/fonts/arial.ttf) /SubfontID 0 /CSI [(Identity) 0] >> ;
+> /Arial  << /FileType /TrueType /Path (/usr/local/share/fonts/arial.ttf) /SubfontID 0 /CSI [(Identity) 0] >> ; \

+*Arial on this sample, replace with font name that fits your needs*
 <br/><br/><br/><br/>

 ### Path and fonts